Participate in the 2026 Global Energy Transition Challenge

-The most recent edition of the Minus CO2 Challenge took place in 2022.
-Congratulations to the team of the IFP School, France for winning this year’s challenge!
+The most recent edition of the Minus CO₂ Challenge, now renamed the Energy Transition Global Challenge, took place in 2025.
+Congratulations to the team from the Rajiv Gandhi Institute of Petroleum Technology (India) for winning this year’s competition!

 Application and selection process

 The world is changing – and the challenge of climate change is impacting the oil and gas business in many ways.
 As with other EAGE field challenges, we focus on a real field dataset bringing practical experience to help students with successful careers in applied geosciences.
-In the MINUS CO2 contest, we challenge teams to work with a dataset of a carbon sequestration project.
+In the GLOBAL ENERGY TRANSITION contest, we challenge teams to work with a dataset of a carbon sequestration project.

-To ensure a successful application you should be aware of the rules and procedures of the MINUS-CO2 challenge.
+To ensure a successful application you should be aware of the EAGE Global Energy Transition Challenge 2026 Rules and Procedures.

 How to apply: